If your driver license has been revoked, you know the hardship of not being able to legally drive.

 Driver’s License Restoration Attorney Gaylord MI

-The Law Offices of Daniel J. Harris, P.C. is a driver’s license restoration attorney Gaylord MI.
+Harris Law is a driver’s license restoration attorney Gaylord MI.
 Dedicated to our clients, we do what it takes to ensure the best outcome.
 If you are in need of a driver’s license restoration attorney in Gaylord, MI or elsewhere in Northern Michigan, contact us for a free consultation or call us directly at 231.347.4444.